SAP-samples/teched2022-IN280/exercises/ex4/ex46/readme.md

-# Exercise 4.6 - Details on how to work with Cloud Integration metrics
+# Exercise 4.6 - Details on metric page

 In this exercise, we will get an understanding how to work with the *metrics page*.
 You oversee resources of *Cloud Integration* at a glance and exhausted resources get attention quickly.